threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/arrangements.md

 ![](images/arrangements/kitchen_counter.jpg)

-## `Arrangement` parameters and `ProcGenKitchen`
+## `Arrangement` parameters

-`ProcGenKitchen` hides and automates most of the parameters of its constituent `Arrangements`.
-This is is because with a few exceptions, such as the kitchen table, it's impossible to know how many arrangements will be in the scene before they are generated.
-For example, it's not possible to set parameters for each basket in the scene, because the total number of baskets varies per scene (and there might not be any baskets at all).
+Unlike nearly all data classes on TDW, `Arrangement` subclasses are structured such that most of their parameters are in class variables rather than constructor parameters.
+This can be awkward to code when adding arrangements directly to a scene but it's very useful when using an add-on such as `ProcGenKitchen`.
+In `ProcGenKitchen`, it's impossible to know beforehand which objects will be placed where (unless you're using a known random seed), and so it's impossible to set constructor parameter values per-object.
+You can, however, set class variable values, which will affect all arrangements of a given type.

+To learn more about the class variables, read the relevant Arrangement API document.

- That said, you can still adjust most of the class variables, such as `Arrangement.MODEL_CATEGORIES`.
-For example, this controller sets `Basket.ROTATION`, which controls the maximum random rotation of all baskets in the scene:
+In this example, this controller sets `Basket.ROTATION`, which controls the maximum random rotation of all baskets in the scene:

 ```python
 from tdw.controller import Controller